Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 The EnvironmentEdit node is used to customize the PYTHONHOME and PYTHONPATH environment variables.
 This helps redefine the Python version and site-packages used by 3dgrut so it is compatible with a virtual environment like Conda or Miniconda.

+The "CUDA_HOME" environment variable is set to match the path that is used by the Conda virtual environment's "$CONDA_PREFIX".
+On a typical Linux Conda setup the "CUDA_HOME"  path is expanded to the absolute filepath version of "$HOME/miniconda3/envs/Kartaverse".

+    CUDA_HOME = `@MINICONDA_ENV`
     PYTHONHOME = `@MINICONDA_ENV`
     PYTHONPATH = `@MINICONDA_ENV`/lib/python3.11/site-packages